alfert/camp-vm-setup/README.md

 This Repository contains some Vagrant VM definitions used with Chef.

-The referenced role "base" contains at least the followind definitions:
+The referenced role "base" contains at least the following definitions:

 	name "base"